snakamura/log/drafts/tuple_map4.md

     (map areObjects f objects)
 ```

-This means that you can map a function over `objectTypes` as long as there is a value of `AreObjects objectTypes`.
-You can call it like this with `exampleObjects`.
+This means that `map` can map a function over `objectTypes` as long as there is a value of `AreObjects objectTypes`.
+Let's call it with `exampleObjects`.

 ```
 mappedNames :: HList [Literal "a", Literal "b", Literal "c"]